-The department of health approved four evidence-based programs for use under the state's Title V abstinence-only grant program: Making a Difference!; Project AIM (Adult Identity Mentoring); Promoting Health Among Teens!
-(Abstinence-Only Intervention); and Teen Outreach Program (TOP).67 However, none of the 13 funded sub-grantees chose to use TOP.
+The Florida Department of Health administers the state's Title V abstinence-only grant in collaboration with 13 local public and private entities.
+Funded organizations are required to provide abstinence programming and "abstinence promoting activities" for no fewer than 500 unduplicated youth between the ages of 12 and 19 years old.
+Programs are also encouraged to engage parents and the local community.
+The Department of Health approved five evidence-based programs that also met the Title V A-H guidelines for use by sub-grantees: Heritage Keepers, Making a Difference!, Project AIM (Adult Identity Mentoring), Promoting Health Among Teens!
+(Abstinence-Only Intervention), and Teen Outreach Program (TOP).
+However, none of the 13 funded sub-grantees chose to use TOP.64